SparkFun will be closed Monday 7/4 for the holiday. All orders placed after 2pm MT on Friday 7/1 will be shipped out next week.

 Description: A very powerful 5mW green laser.
 Fun, but don’t point in anyone’s eyes.
-These units include a momentary power button and two solder points for permanent on.
+These units include two solder points for permanent on.
 The trim-pot adjusts the output power.
 We were able to push the current up to about 400mA where things started getting toasty, and very bright.

 Dimensions: 56 x 11.5mm